 when returned to them.

-The sole lawsuit was filed by Angela Sanchez-Knutson in the U.S. District
+auto defect lawsuit was filed by Angela Sanchez-Knutson in the U.S. District Court for the

 bought a 2013 Explorer in March 2012 from a dealership at Gainesville,